bendory/conway-hebrew-calendar/README.md

 # conway-hebrew-calendar
-An implementation of Professor John H. Conway's Hebrew Calendar algorithm
+An implementation of Professor John H. Conway's Hebrew Calendar algorithm.

+I've tested this implementation for dates from 1 CE - 3000 CE and proven correctness.

 ## Background